Apr 30, 2021

 Longevity Promoting

 In TCM, pine pollen is a longevity tonic said to boost energy and immunity.
-It is rich in testosterone and DHEA (a hormone produced in the adrenal glands that in turn helps the body produce other hormones, including testosterone and estrogen), and is thought to help balance the ratio of both androgen and estrogen hormones in the body, proving beneficial for both men and women.
+It is rich in DHEA (a hormone produced in the adrenal glands that in turn helps the body produce other hormones, including testosterone and estrogen), and is thought to help balance the ratio of both androgen and estrogen hormones in the body, including testosterone levels, proving beneficial for both men and women.

 Its large spectrum and high levels of nutrients, together with its hormone balancing effect, is said to endow pine pollen with adaptogenic benefits, helping to increase the body’s resistance to stress, and due to its restorative nature, promote immunity.